Engagement with Major Business Partners

 Cooperative Initiatives to Improve QCD

-Both in logistics and in purchases, including purchases of paper and production materials, Fuji Xerox and its partners are committed to ethical procurement that accounts for all the societal implications posed by the supply chain, including the environment, human rights, and the labor environment.
+Both in logistics and in purchases, including purchases of paper, production materials and indirect materials, Fuji Xerox and its partners are committed to ethical procurement that accounts for all the societal implications posed by the supply chain, including the environment, human rights, and the labor environment.

 Based on the Electronic Industry Citizenship Coalition (EICC) Code of Conduct Note 1, the Self-Checklist consists of 263 items covering three areas: the environment (74 items), human rights and labor (147 items), and business ethics (42 items).